json-bateman/kanban-comparison/kanban-go-datastar/README.md

 ### Setting .env variables (loaded by `pkg/config/settings.go`)

-`DATASTAR_IS_DEV` - set to `true` to enable dev mode (default: `false`) `DATASTAR_PORT` - set to the port you want the server to run on (default: `7331`)
+`DATASTAR_IS_DEV` - set to `true` to enable dev mode (default: `false`) `DATASTAR_PORT` - set to the port you want the server to run on (default: `3012`)

 ### More info

-If you want to reset the project simply delete the generated `sqlite.db` file, everything will regenerate from the second migration file `seed`.
+If you want to reset the project simply delete the generated `kanban.db` file, everything will regenerate from migration files, that include a seed of the data.

 HUUUUUUGE shoutout to [Loren Sean Steward](https://github.com/lorenseanstewart/kanban-comparison) for making this awesome project!